andkirby/commithook/README.md

 #### Generate files

-Before you start please be sure that shell can run files from `vendor/bin` directory.
-[Read more](#set-up-composer-vendorbin-directory).
+Before you start please be sure that shell can run files from `vendor/bin` directory ([read more](#set-up-composer-vendorbin-directory)).
 Or use absolute path `/path/to/vendor/bin/commithook-install`.

 Go to your project root directory and install commithook files:
 ```shell